Yvand/azd-functions-azure-vms-management/README.md

 The user running **azd** must have at least the following roles to successfully provision the resources:

-- Azure role **[Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner)** or **[User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator)**: To be able to [create](https://learn.microsoft.com/azure/role-based-access-control/custom-roles-rest#create-a-custom-role) the [custom role definition](#Permissions-granted-to-the-function-app).
-Alternatively, the user can be assigned with a custom role that has the `Microsoft.Authorization/roleDefinitions/write` permission.
+- Azure role **[Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner)** or **[User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator)**, or a custom role that has the `Microsoft.Authorization/roleDefinitions/write` permission: To be able to [create](https://learn.microsoft.com/azure/role-based-access-control/custom-roles-rest#create-a-custom-role) the [custom role definition](#Permissions-granted-to-the-function-app).
+Alternatively, the resources can be provisionned with parameter `addCustomRoleDefinition` set to false, and the custom role definition [created manually](#create-the-custom-role-definition-manually).
+- Azure role **[Contributor](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#contributor)**: To create all the resources needed.
+- Azure role **[Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#role-based-access-control-administrator)**: To assign roles (to access the storage account and Application Insights) to the managed identity of the function app.

 ## Prerequisites